golos-blockchain/jussi/README.md

 ## Building & Running

-The easiest way to get up and running with jussi is by building it with `build.sh` script (which uses Docker):
+The easiest way to get up and running with jussi is to build it with `build.sh` script (which uses Docker):
 ```
 git clone https://github.com/golos-blockchain/jussi
 cd jussi